linean/StateReducerFlow/README.md

-# StateReducerFlow
+# All you need for MVI is Kotlin.
+How to reduce without a reducer?

 ## :scroll: Description

-This repository contains an article describing my attempt to implement a simple state reducer based on [Kotlin Flow](https://kotlinlang.org/docs/flow.html) and an example app that uses it.
+This repository contains [the article](https://maciej-sady.medium.com/all-you-need-for-mvi-is-kotlin-how-to-reduce-without-reducer-5e986856610f) describing my attempt to implement a simple state reducer based on [Kotlin Flow](https://kotlinlang.org/docs/flow.html) and an example app that uses it.

 ## :bulb: Motivation and Context